jacobobryant/biff/slate/source/index.html.md

 Biff is designed to make web development with Clojure fast and easy, especially for early stage startups and hobby projects.
 Over time I'd like to make it suitable for apps that need scale as well.
 I use it in production for <a href="https://findka.com" target="_blank">Findka</a>, my startup.
+It is currently alpha quality and may have breaking changes.

 I started writing Biff after 18 months of experimenting with various web technologies like Firebase, Datomic and several Clojure web frameworks/libraries.
 It includes: